osyrisrblx/rbx-datastore2/README.md

 ## Contribution
 The `package.json` file version refers to the current DataStore2 version the package was updated to.
 Contributions may be accepted, but please test your code!
-An example of test code can be found at https://gist.github.com/OverHash/422c3bc86b98311bf0f8bec0808bfcf9
+An example of test code can be found in CONTRIBUTING.md